-The TOE uses FIA_SOS.1 to maintain the quality criteria for secrets (passwords).
-O.PASSWORD is therefore achieved by FIA_SOS.1.
+The TOE uses FIA_SOS.1 to maintain the quality standards for secrets (passwords) of user accounts that use internal authentication.

+O.PASSWORD is therefore achieved by FIA SOS.1.

 The following describes how the security objectives for the IT environment are achieved by the security functional requirements for the IT environment.